-- The date of the prospectus is August 30, 2001.
+The date of the prospectus is August 17, 2001.

-TABLE OF CONTENTS

-PROSPECTUS SUMMARY

-RISK FACTORS -

-ů.

-- We cannot make a market until merger or

-We may not be able to find a suitable 2

-merger or acquisition candidate -

-We will have to return your investmen)+

-if a sufficient number of investors

-do not reconfirm their investment

-You will not have access to your fund ls

-We have no funds and do not have any

-full time management

-Management may form other blank check - companies

-- The selling shareholders may have lia bility because of their

-- Principal shareholder and promoter of - Great

-Expectation has a prior conviction

-motor vehicle

-SELLING SECURITY HOLDERS 6

-BULE 419 OFFERINGS

-PLAN OF DISTRIBUTION

-USE OF PROCEEDS 9

-DILUTION

-GREAT EXPECTATIONS

-PLAN OF OPERATION

-MANAGEMENT

-PRINCIPAL SHAREHOLDERS 20

-CERTAIN TRANSACTIONS 21

-SHARES ELIGIBLE FOR FUTURE SALE

-MARKET FOR REGISTRANT'S COMMON EQUITY

-DESCRIPTION OF SECURITIES

-INDEMNIFICATION

-LEGAL MATTERS

-LEGAL PROCEEDINGS

-ADDITIONAL INFORMATION

-EXPERTS

-05

-INTERESTS OF NAMED EXPERTS AND COUNSEL 25
+TABLE OF CONTENTS PROSPECTUS SUMMARY RISK FACTORS No operating history We cannot make a market until merger or acquisition consummated No active trading market We may not be able to find a suitable merger or acquisition candidate We will have to return your investment if a sufficient number of investors do not reconfirm their investment You will not have access to your funds We have no funds and do not have any full time management Management may form other blank check companies Management is not required to spend any minimal amount of time There is no minimum offering amount The selling shareholders may have liability because of their status as underwriters.
+SELLING SECURITY HOLDERS RULE 419 OFFERINGS PLAN OF DISTRIBUTION USE OF PROCEEDS DILUTION g GREAT EXPECTATIONS 10 PLAN OF OPERATION 17 MANAGEMENT 10 PRINCIPAL SHAREHOLDERS 20 CERTAIN TRANSACTIONS 20 SHARES ELIGIBLE FOR FUTURE SALE 21 MARKET FOR REGISTRANT'S COMMON EQUITY 21 DESCRIPTION OF SECURITIES 22 INDEMNIFICATION 22 LEGAL MATTERS 23 LEGAL PROCEEDINGS 22 ADDITIONAL INFORMATION 23 EXPERTS 23 INTERESTS OF NAMED EXPERTS AND COUNSEL 23 FINANCIAL STATEMENTS